jtlapp/option-help/README.md

 | maxWidth | Column at which to wrap the line.
 This width includes the margin that leftMarginSize specifies. |
 | leftMarginSize | Number of spaces that are to precede each wrapped line. (defaults to 0) |

+Wraps the provided line at the given maximum width and return an array of the wrapped lines.
+Lines are wrapped the space boundary between words.
+Useful for generating help output.

+**Returns**: an array of the lines that result from wrapping line at maxWidth
 <a name="module_optionhelp.wrapText"></a>

-### *optionhelp*.**wrapText**(text, maxWidth, autoIndent)
+### *optionhelp*.wrapText(text, maxWidth, autoIndent)
-Wraps the lines of the provided text at the given maximum width and returns the wrapped text as a string.
-Lines are wrapped on the space boundary between words.
-The function optionally automatically indents each wrapped line to the indentation at which the line begins.
-Useful for wrapping help output.

-**Returns**: a string containing the text with all lines wrapped

 | Param | Description |
 | --- | --- |